-Only those persons having legitimate business with Edmonds CC, members of the college community, and our invited guests are permitted on campus.
+Only those persons having legitimate business with EC, membersof the college community, and our invited guests are permitted on campus.
 The college reserves the right to exclude persons not conforming to acceptable behavior from these premises.
 Those who disregard this warning are considered in violation of the Washington criminal trespass code and are liable to prosecution.

-Edmonds CC Security officers may escort people off the college campus for violation of campus policies or procedures or for failing to conform to acceptable behavior standards.
-College disciplinary action may be taken in the event of a college community member violating campus policies or code of conduct.
-Security Officers may, in cooperation with Lynnwood Police Department serve written trespass notices on members and nonmembers of the college community present on campus.
+EC Security officers may escort people off the college campus or violation of campus policies or procedures or for failing to conform to acceptable behavior standards.
+College disciplinary action may be taken in the event of a college community member violating ampus policies or code of conduct.
+Security Officers may, in cooperation with Lynnwood Police Department serve written trespass notices on members and nonmembers of the college community present on ampus.
 If a person served with a prior trespass notice reappears on campus they are subject to immediate arrest.

-In the Guidelines for Student Conduct, Edmonds CC has forbidden on campus or at college functions the, "possession of any firearm, dagger, sword, knife, or other cutting or stabbing instrument, club, explosive device, or any other weapon apparently capable of producing bodily harm, unless previously authorized in writing by the president or designee."
+In the Guidelines for Student Conduct, EC has forbidden on camps or at college functions the, "possession of any firearm, dagger, sword, knife, or other cuting or stabbing instrument, club, explosive device, or any other weapon apparently capable of producing boidy harm, unless previously authorized in writing by the president or designee."
 Any student who violates this guideline will be subject to disciplinary action up to and including expulsion.